phanxipang/fansipan/docs/basic/responses.md

 ## Casting To Data Transfer Objects (DTOs)

-You may wish to cast the data you receive in an API response to a data transfer object (DTO).
+While working with API, you may wish to cast the data you receive in an API response to a data transfer object (DTO).

 ### Configuring